imfht/fiche-golang/README.md

 # Release
 if you are using amd 64 Linux, you can download [https://github.com/imfht/fiche-golang/raw/master/filche-golang](https://github.com/imfht/fiche-golang/raw/master/filche-golang) and run directly.

-# About p.fht.im
-For test purpose only.
-Server will automatic delete file when disk usage>85%.
-So *DO NOT PUT ANY IMPORTANT FILE TO P.FHT.IM*.
-BTW, If your could donate a disk server, fht.im may could be another sm.ms.

 ## TODO
 - [ ] Build executable for common platform
 - [ ] Add ipv6 support.
 - [ ] Add a systemd example
 - [ ] Add a dockerfile
 - [ ] Maybe add more options such as white-list etc..
-- [x] Maybe I should limit file size to avoid memory leak.
+- [x] Maybe I should limit file size to avoid memory leak.‰‰‰